 There is a great deal of overlap between the skills of good scholarship and good citizenship.
 I find teaching courses in politics compelling in part because they are so well-suited to developing those skill sets simultaneously.
-When students learn how to question the foundations of their political assumptions - when they start considering what justice means or how institutional arrangements affect our daily lives - they also become more engaged and thoughtful democratic participants.
+When students learn how to question the foundations of their political assumptions-when they start considering what justice means or how institutional arrangements affect our daily lives-they also become more engaged and thoughtful democratic participants.
 The foundation of my teaching philosophy and practice is to maintain a dual commitment to content and process, with the goal of empowering students from all backgrounds to value and undertake rigorous inquiry as both scholars and as citizens.

 As an instructor, I plan my courses around two key questions.
 First: if, after the course ends, students only remember a few main ideas, what should they be and why?
-In answering this question I consider which key concepts constitute a mastery of the material, what skills students will need in order to engage with politics in their lives after college, and how integrating current events and historical case studies can train students in using political theory, history, and research skills to make decisions about their own values, priorities, and political engagement.
-For instance, in teaching Identity Politics just after the Alabama special election between Doug Jones and Roy Moore, we began the semester with a discussion of election coverage that highlighted the role of Black women voters and took that as a starting point for framing key course questions: Why does identity correspond with political beliefs and voting behavior?
-What historical jurisprudence and policy has shaped the identity categories we use in contemporary political debates?
-What can theories of identity formation and recognition tell us about what people want to get out of politics, individually and as group members?
-Most of all: when we reach moments of political tension, how can theory and history give us the tools to understand and negotiate political divides?
-Framing courses around questions like these can help students understand what they gain from investing in the material, and help them develop analytical skills that they can carry forward into their lives as citizens and community members.
+In answering this question, I consider which key concepts constitute a mastery of the material, what knowledge students will need in order to engage with politics in their lives after college, and how integrating current events and historical case studies can train students in using political theory, history, and research skills to make decisions about their own values, priorities, and political engagement.
+For instance, in teaching Survey of Western Political Thought during moments of global political uncertainty, I have focused our analysis around understanding what makes governments more or less stable, the ways in which canonical thinkers rely on homogeneity and respond to questions of diversity, and the practical and ethical differences between being a subject and a citizen.
+These central themes, which I make explicit and share with my students at the start of the semester, create continuity throughout the course and help students make comparisons between texts.
+They also give students a frame of reference through which to consider the world around them and helps them develop analytical skills that they can carry forward into their lives as citizens and community members.

 Next, I ask: what skills will my students need in order to understand and deploy those core concepts, in class and beyond?
 When I begin planning course assignments, I do so with an eye towards developing their analytical skills over the course of the semester, and with an awareness that students may come to the course with different academic and personal backgrounds.
 I start the semester with low-stakes, informal assignments - in-class analyses of primary source documents, brief in-class or online writing assignments - that help me assess students' strengths and weaknesses as readers, writers, researchers, and thinkers.
 With that information in hand, I work backwards to help them develop higher order critical thinking skills through class discussion and written work.
 In past semesters, I have designed lessons so that we can do political research or close readings as a class or in small groups.
 I have also set aside course meetings for interactive workshops on argumentation, citation, how to design a research question and formulate a thesis, outlining arguments, and finding and evaluating sources.
 These workshops demonstrably improve students' comprehension and written work and help them move forward as holistically stronger students.
-Eliciting student feedback which I do through a mid-semester evaluation as well as mandatory university end-of-term evaluations - also helps me meet students' needs.
-It has been especially useful for accommodating different learning styles, as when I have used games of charades to help kinesthetic learners understand Rousseau's views on the relationship between language and civilization, or staged mock elections to demonstrate to visual and experiential learners how different changes to U.S. voting systems could change outcomes.
+Eliciting student feedback-which I do through a mid-semester evaluation as well as mandatory university end-of-term evaluations-also helps me meet students' needs.
+It has been especially useful for accommodating different learning styles, as when I have used games of charades to help kinesthetic learners understand Rousseau's views on the relationship between language and civilization, or staged mock elections to show experiential learners how different voting systems can effect outcomes.